Conservation of the Caspian Seal will be under President’s Control

 President of Kazakhstan Kassym-Jomart Tokayev has decided to take the issue of research and conservation of the Caspian seal under his personal control.

 On June 2, 2022, President of Kazakhstan Kassym-Jomart Tokayev visited the Central Asian Institute for Environmental Research (CAIER) in Almaty.
-CAIER was founded 10 years ago by Aselle Tasmagambetova, President of the Saby Foundation, and specializes in environmental monitoring and environmental research.
+Founded 10 years ago by President of the Saby Foundation Aselle Tasmagambetova, CAIER specialises in environmental monitoring and environmental research.

-Kassym-Jomart Tokayev got acquainted with the activities of CAIER and visited the new building of this institute, built using advanced world technologies.
+Kassym-Jomart Tokayev got acquainted with the activities of CAIER and visited the new building of this institute.

-CAIER and the Saby Foundation began studying the problem of the decline in the Caspian seal population in 2017.
+CAIER and the Saby Foundation began studying the problem of the decline in the Caspian seal population abundance in 2017.
 Under the leadership of Aselle Tasmagambetova, 5 international expeditions were organized, the data of which became the reason for the inclusion the Caspian seal in the List of Rare and Endangered Species of Animals of the Republic of Kazakhstan (the Red Book of Kazakhstan) in 2020.
-In 2019, CAIER, together with the Saby Foundation, opened the only Center for the Study and Rehabilitation of the Caspian Seal in the Northern Caspian, in Aktau.
-During the work of the Center, protocols for the treatment of the Caspian seal have been developed for the first time in Kazakhstan, and more than 40 seals have already been rescued.
+In 2019, CAIER, together with the Saby Foundation, opened the only rehabilitation center for Caspian seals in the Northern Caspian, in Aktau.
+Since that time, specialist of Caspian Seal Research and Rehabilitation Centre Rehabilitation have rescued more than 40 seals.

 Head of State Kassym-Zhomart Tokayev highlighted the work of the institute and the center team aimed at preserving the population of the Caspian seal, and also decided to take the issue of research and conservation of the Caspian seal under his personal control.